CalebSneath/5443-Spatial-DB-Sneath/Assignments/P04.3/README.md

-# P04.2 - Battle Ship (Part 2) - A battleship simulation using spatial databases.
+# P04.3 - Battle Ship (Part 3) - A Menu and Comms.
 ## Caleb Sneath
-#### November 22, 2022
+#### December 5, 2022

 # Description:
 A fastAPI and psycopg2 based api for the simulation of battleships.
-This project is the second step, to read in a JSON file of various assigned battleships and stats, read in the map, randomly place the battleships reasonably within the map, and then export the positions as another JSON.
-Afterwards, some example queries are available.
+This project is the third step, to create a way to broadcast and receive common messages, as well as to create a terminal based men for handling all clientside interaction with the game.
 <br>

 ### Example queries: